vibbits/training-material/topics/python-programming/tutorials/4_conditions/tutorial.md

 - We can decide which Python code is executed based on a (set of) condition(s) that is satisfied.
 contributors:
 - tmuylder
-## 4.6 Conclusion
-The ´if-elif-else´ condition allows you to .

 ---

 ## 4.1 Introduction